 Formal employment is declining, forcing workers into informal work and employment outside the country.
 This particularly affects women and young people.
 There are already an estimated 2 to 3 million Zimbabweans in the diaspora, of which, 1 to 1.5 million are estimated to be living in South Africa.

 A stable and growing Zimbabwe will increase regional stability and prosperity, as well as reduce migration, benefiting wider UK interests in the region.
 In spite of its problems, Zimbabwe still has high potential for growth and development given its natural resources, well developed infrastructure and institutions, and skilled human resources.
-Zimbabwe could experience average growth rates of around 7% over the next 5 years, if it clears debt arrears to international financial institutions, and undertakes economic and political reforms.
-This would provide future trade and investment opportunities for the UK, including a share of an estimated $14 billion investment for infrastructure projects over the next 10 years.
+Zimbabwe could experience good rates of growth, if it clears debt arrears to international financial institutions, and undertakes economic and political reforms.
+This would provide future trade and investment opportunities for the UK.

 To find out how the UK will respond to the opportunities and challenges, what is being achieved for the UK and who we are working with please read the full country profile for Zimbabwe.

 For detailed information on our programme and what the UK spends on development in Zimbabwe, see:

 - Development Tracker to explore international development projects funded by the UK government by country and sector

 - International Development Funding finder tool for funding opportunities by country, sector and organisation type